 Fibre-optic cable planned for the North

-TELSTRA will be laying a fibre-optic cable from Savusavu to Labasa to expand the speed.
-[File Photo]
+Prime Minister Voreqe Bainimarama at the Cakaudrove Provincial Council meeting in Yaroi Village earlier today [Photo: SUpplied]

-TELSTRA will be laying a fibre-optic cable from Savusavu to Labasa to expand the speed, reach and reliability of the internet across the North in the next two years.
+Telecom Fiji Limited will be laying a fiber-optic cable from Savusavu to Labasa to expand the speed, reach and reliability of internet access in the next two years.

 Prime Minister Voreqe Bainimarama revealed this while opening the Cakaudrove Provincial Council meeting in Yaroi Village earlier today.

-Bainimarama says this will be good for the people of Cakaudrove, good for business as well as good for young Fijians in terms of seeking employment.
+Bainimarama says this will be good for the people of Cakaudrove, businesses as well as young Fijians seeking employment.

 Article continues after advertisement